Structural business statistics overview

 Statistics on foreign affiliates (FATS) provide information that can be used to assess the impact of foreign-controlled enterprises on the European business economy.
 The data may also be used to monitor the effectiveness of the internal market and the integration of economies within the context of globalisation.
 A foreign affiliate, as defined in inward FATS statistics, is an enterprise resident in a country which is under the control of an institutional unit not resident in the same country.
 Control is determined according to the concept of the ‘ultimate controlling institutional unit’ which is the institutional unit, proceeding up a foreign affiliate’s chain of control, which is not controlled by another institutional unit.

 The internal market remains one of the EU’s most important priorities.
 The central principles governing the internal market for services were set out in the EC Treaty.
-This guarantees EU enterprises the freedom to establish themselves in other Member States and the freedom to provide services on the territory of another Member State other than the one in which they are established.
+This guarantees EU enterprises the freedom to establish themselves in other EU Member States and the freedom to provide services on the territory of another Member State other than the one in which they are established.
 The objective of the Services Directive 2006/123/EC of 12 December 2006, on services in the internal market, is to eliminate obstacles to trade in services, thus allowing the development of cross-border operations.
 It is intended to improve competitiveness, not just of service enterprises but also of European industry as a whole.
-In December 2006, this Directive was adopted by the European Parliament and the Council with transposition by the Member States required by the end of 2009.
 It is hoped that the Directive will help achieve potential economic growth and job creation.
 By providing for administrative simplification, it also supports the better regulation agenda.

 In April 2011, leading up to the 20th anniversary of the beginning of the single market, the European Commission released a Communication titled ‘Single Market Act — twelve levers to boost growth and strengthen confidence’ (COM(2011) 206 final), aimed at improving the single market for businesses, workers and consumers — see the introductory article for industry, trade and services for more information.
 In October 2012, the European Commission proposed a second set of actions through the Communication ‘Single Market Act II — Together for new growth’ (COM(2012) 573 final) to further develop the single market and utilise its untapped potential as an engine for growth.